quantiota/Whole-in-One-Framework/28-mapping-functions.md

 Rather than adding an extra function $g(y)$ to enforce positivity, we propose to work directly with the base function $y_i$.
 In our reparameterization, we define:

 $$
-z_i = z_0 + \sum_{k=1}^{i} y_k.
+z_i = z_0 + \sum_{k=1}^{i} \Delta y_k.
 $$

-In this formulation, ensuring $z_i$ increases monotonically requires that the increments $y_k$ are positive.
+In this formulation, ensuring $z_i$ increases monotonically requires that the increments $\Delta y_k$ are positive.
 This can be achieved by dynamically adjusting the learning process, as described in the next section, rather than by inserting an additional activation function.
 Thus, the mapping is simply a rearrangement of the original computation, preserving all the information while exposing the cumulative structure of knowledge.